tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### AVOID extending a class that isn't intended to be subclassed
+### AVOID extending a class that isn't intended to be subclassed {:#avoid-extending-a-class-that-isnt-intended-to-be-subclassed}

 If a constructor is changed from a generative constructor to a factory
 constructor, any subclass constructor calling that constructor will break.